 NOAA Research's Pacific Marine Environmental Laboratory is leading a second year of gathering physical oceanographic data during this three-month mission in the Bering Sea, including collecting samples around its 23-year-old biophysical mooring 'Peggy.'

-- While in this area, NOAA Fisheries' Alaska Fisheries Science Center marine mammal biologists plan to use a modified acoustic tag, AcousondeTM to listen for marine mammals, among them the critically endangered North Pacific right whale.
+- While in this area, NOAA Fisheries' Alaska Fisheries Science Center marine mammal biologists plan to use a modified acoustic tag, AcousondeTM to listen for marine mammals, among them the endangered North Pacific right whale.

 - Typically, acoustic tags are attached to whales using suction cups to record the sounds they make.
 This one was adapted to run on the Saildrone, with the help of Bill Burgess at Greeneridge Sciences, Inc.